munkacsitomi/mws-restaurant-client-complete/README.md

 ---
 #### _Three Stage Course Material Project - Restaurant Reviews_

+## How to start local API server

+- Clone this repository and follow the instructions: https://github.com/munkacsitomi/mws-restaurant-stage-2

 ## How to start local server

-- In this folder, start up a simple HTTP server to serve up the site files on your local computer.
-Python has some simple tools to do this, and you don't even need to know Python.
-For most people, it's already installed on your computer.

-In a terminal, check the version of Python you have: `python -V`.
-If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 8000` (or some other port, if port 8000 is already in use.)
-For Python 3.x, you can use `python3 -m http.server 8000`.
-If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.

-- With your server running, visit the site: `http://localhost:8000`
+- Install node modules: `npm i`
+- Install http-server globally: `npm i http-server -g`
-- If Node.js already installed to your computer you are able to start the local server with `npm start` and run debugger from VSCode.
+- You are able to start the local server with `npm start`
+- With your server running, visit the site: `http://localhost:8000` or run debug from VSCode

 ### Requirements for Stage 1